 Stretching along Osaka Bay, Osaka prefecture lies in the heart of the Kansai area, with its borders flowing into neighbouring Hyogo, Kyoto, Nara and Wakayama.
 The greater Osaka area, which also includes Kobe and Kyoto, is the second largest in Japan by population and one of the country's most important economic centres.

-As Japan’s primary area of business and commerce until the 20th century, Osaka and its port, Naniwa, connected Japan with other countries, such as Korea and China, and exposed the city to the impulses of the world.
+As Japan’s primary area of business and commerce until the 20th century, Osaka and its port, Naniwa, connected Japan with other countries, such as Korea and China.

-It follows that, despite momentarily being the country's capital, Osaka’s ruling class is the merchants, and their influence has inspired the metropolis to become a cultural centre - especially in terms of entertainment, arts and food.
+It follows that, despite momentarily being the country's capital, Osaka’s ruling class is the merchants.
+Their influence has inspired the metropolis to become a cultural centre – especially in terms of entertainment, arts and food.
 Therefore, Osaka is also referred to as the “nation’s kitchen”.

 As the city has always been in touch with the world outside of Japan, most Osakians welcome foreigners and will eagerly help whenever a foreigner gets lost.
 Orientation can be challenging in Osaka since there are but a few street names.
-The city is divided into numerical areas, and it is advisable to note a few remarkable spots for reference, like hotels, supermarkets and parks, to help when asking for directions or directing a taxi.
+The city is divided into numerical areas.
+It's advisable to note a few remarkable spots for reference, like hotels, supermarkets and parks, to help when asking for directions or directing a taxi.